Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Show Itinerary:

-We suggest arriving in Spain at least one day prior to the tour start date as your tour begins at 1:00 p.m.
-Make your own travel arrangements to Girona.
-For details, refer to your VBT Handbook.
+We suggest arriving in Spain at least one day prior to the tour start date, as your tour begins at 1:00 p.m.
+Make your own independent travel arrangements to the first hotel in Girona, Hotel Nord 1901.
+This elegant boutique hotel offers stylish, modern comfort just steps from Girona’s Old Town and picturesque pedestrian squares.
+Its central location makes it an ideal base for discovering the city’s vibrant culinary scene, medieval architecture, and charming cafés.
+For travel recommendations, refer to your Vacation Preparation Handbook.

-Meet your VBT Local host at 1:00 p.m., along with any other VBT guests arriving on the same day, for your Welcome Orientation in the lobby of the Nord 1901 Girona (Career Nord 7-9, +972.411.522).
-Please be dressed and ready for cycling.
-Your Local host will be carrying a VBT sign and/or wearing a VBT garment.
+Meet your VBT Local Host at 1:00 p.m. in the lobby of Hotel Nord 1901 for your Welcome Orientation.
+Please arrive dressed and ready for cycling.
+Your Local Host will be carrying a VBT sign and/or wearing VBT apparel.

 Today’s Ride Choices

-What to Expect: Depart along city streets and ride into the countryside on secondary paved roads.
-You will pass horse farms and small villages, then gradually ascend to the highest point just past Montcal.
-Enjoy stunning views of Girona and the surrounding mountains, which will be part of the next day’s ride, followed by a rolling descent back to the center of Girona.
-This ride allows you to get your legs moving and still have time to explore Girona.
+Depart along city streets and ride into the countryside on secondary paved roads.
+You’ll pass horse farms and small villages before gradually ascending to the highest point just past Montcal.
+Enjoy stunning views of Girona and the surrounding mountains—part of tomorrow’s ride—before a rolling descent leads you back to the center of Girona.
+This first ride of the week is a great way to get your legs moving while still allowing time to explore the city.

 Today’s Ride Choices